Pritam9078/guestbook-dapp/README.md

-Guestbook dApp
+# Guestbook dApp

-📌 Project Description
+## 📌 Project Description

-The Guestbook dApp is a simple smart contract built using the Clarity language on the Stacks blockchain.
-It allows users to leave a short message (like signing a digital guestbook) and retrieve it later.
-Each user's message is uniquely tied to their wallet address.
+The Guestbook dApp is a decentralized application built using the **Clarity** smart contract language on the **Stacks blockchain**.
+It allows users to leave a short message — similar to signing a digital guestbook — which is then tied to their wallet address and stored immutably on-chain.

-🌍 Project Vision
+## 🌍 Project Vision

-The goal of this dApp is to demonstrate how users can interact with decentralized applications on the Stacks blockchain.
-It focuses on simplicity, clarity, and utility — offering a foundation for more advanced social or messaging features in Web3.
+This project demonstrates how users can interact with decentralized applications on Stacks.
+The focus is on simplicity, clarity, and utility, making it a great foundational example for more advanced Web3 social or messaging dApps.

-💻 Tech Stack
+## 💻 Tech Stack

-Smart Contracts: Clarity (on Stacks blockchain)
+- **Smart Contracts:** Clarity (Stacks blockchain)

-Frontend: React
+- **Frontend:** React

-Styling: Tailwind CSS
+- **Styling:** Tailwind CSS

-Wallet Integration: Leather Wallet (formerly Hiro Wallet)
+- **Wallet Integration:** [Leather Wallet](https://leather.io) (formerly Hiro Wallet)
+- **Development Tooling:** Clarinet, TypeScript

+## 🚀 Features

+- Submit a message tied to your wallet address
+- View your message on-chain
+- Responsive React + Tailwind frontend
+- Seamless connection with Leather Wallet

-🚀 Future Scope
+## 🔮 Future Scope

-Add timestamps for messages
+- Add timestamps for each message

-Enable editing or deleting messages
+- Enable editing or deleting messages

-Create a front-end using React + Leather Wallet ✅

-Public feed showing all user messages
+- Public feed displaying all user messages
+- Rate limiting to prevent spam
+- Enhanced UI/UX with animations and themes

 Limit rate of messages per user to avoid spam